 To protect your skin and keep it looking young, firm, and bright, look for these chemicals in all skin care products–and avoid them.

 Used to lighten skin, BHA and BHT are considered by the National Toxicology Program as a likely carcinogen.
-In studies, animals exposed to these chemicals developed stomach cancer and liver damage, and developed problems with their thyroid and reproductive organs.
+In studies, animals exposed to these chemicals developed stomach cancer and liver damage, and developed complications with their thyroid and reproductive organs.
 Banned in Europe.

 2. Sodium Borate / Boric Acid